ibm-cloud-docs/containers/cs_storage_file.md

 # Storing data on IBM File Storage for IBM Cloud

 ## Adding file storage to apps
 {: #add_file}

-Create a persistent volume claim (PVC) to provision NFS file storage or block storage for your cluster.
+Create a persistent volume claim (PVC) to provision NFS file storage for your cluster.
 Then, mount this claim to a persistent volume (PV) to ensure that data is available even if the pods crash or shut down.
 {:shortdesc}

-The NFS file storage and block storage that backs the PV is clustered by IBM in order to provide high availability for your data.
+The NFS file storage that backs the PV is clustered by IBM in order to provide high availability for your data.
 The storage classes describe the types of storage offerings available and define aspects such as the data retention policy, size in gigabytes, and IOPS when you create your PV.

-**Note**: Block storage is a `ReadWriteOnce` access mode device.
-You can mount it to only one pod on one worker node in the cluster at a time.
-NFS file storage is a `ReadWriteMany` access mode, so you can mount it to multiple pods across workers within the cluster.
+**Note**: NFS file storage comes with a `ReadWriteMany` access mode, so you can mount it to multiple pods across workers within the cluster.

 Before you begin:
 - If you have a firewall, [allow egress access](cs_firewall.html#pvc) for the IBM Cloud infrastructure (SoftLayer) IP ranges of the locations that your clusters are in so that you can create PVCs.